summrum/scripts/README.md

  - `-v/--version` Display version

 ## 3. vstoggle:
-A Bash script to enable and disable V-Sync on intel GPU for current user; works by creating ~/.drirc file (if not already present) and setting vblank_mode=0 (see https://wiki.archlinux.org/title/Intel_graphics#Disable_Vertical_Synchronization_(VSYNC)).
+A Bash script to enable and disable V-Sync on intel GPU for current user; works by creating ~/.drirc file (if not already present) and [setting vblank_mode=0](https://wiki.archlinux.org/title/Intel_graphics#Disable_Vertical_Synchronization_(VSYNC)).
 Turning vsync on sets vblank_mode=3.
 Not tested with multi-monitor setups and will exit if simple check for second screen in .drirc found.
 Also not really designed for those with a complex .drirc file - backup your ~/.drirc before usage.
 Improvements to come after further testing...
 ### Usage:
 ```
 vstoggle [ -s | -y | -n | -h | -v ]